-Side Hustle: Starting as a Freelance Video Editor in 2021
+Side Hustle: How to Become a Freelance Video Editor

-If you're like most agencies, getting paid by clients always feels like a win, plus it keeps the lights on and the team running and focused.
-But so much around the billing and invoicing process can be stressful.
-In fact, done incorrectly, it’s a confusing, awkward process for you and your client.
+In this article we will be looking at these points, and also how to avoid the hassle around the billing and invoicing process can be stressful.
 It’s also arguably the most important step of working with a client—not only to ensure you get paid on time, but as a way of establishing your professionalism and building a positive long-term client relationship.
-We’re going to show you what you can do today to turn a painful billing process into a strategic advantage that creates a great experience for your clients—and your agency.

 The Digital Transformation